 "The Guide Dog Glee Club"

-German shepherds: Ellie (retired) and Gunther
+German shepherds: Ellie and Gunther

 Golden Retriever: Ren